ulbanata/algo_book/data_structures/linked_lists.md

 ![Removing Node in Linked List](http://i.imgur.com/oHrT30e.png)

 What about searching for an item in the linked list?
 It will still take O(n) time because the linked list does not contain information on the location of any individual item a node contains.
-Hashes would be the data structure of choice to find out if something exists in the data structure in O(1) time.
+Hashes would be the data structure of choice to find out if something exists in the data structure in O(1) time, which will be discussed in section 4.5.

 If the linked list can add items to the beginning in O(1) time, why do we use arrays?
 The first reason is that arrays are more memory efficient than linked lists.
 Pointing to the next node in the linked list does take up memory.
 It also makes the linked list a little more complicated than an array, and complexity should be avoided at all costs if it doesn't improve something else (Always tradeoffs!).